Azzalazz/latent-intuition-pruning/README.md

 ## 🔍 Problem Statement & Use Case

 Most applications only respond to explicit user choices (like clicks), but subtle behaviors like pausing, hovering, or returning to certain content often reveal more about a user’s interests.
 This project introduces a novel adaptive search algorithm—**Latent Intuition Pruning**—that uses real-time behavioral cues to explore a decision tree more intelligently.
-It’s especially useful in systems like interactive content recommenders, exploratory design tools, or UX prototypes that offer many options but want...
+It’s especially useful in systems like interactive content recommenders, exploratory design tools, or UX prototypes that offer many options.

 ---